 The UE and the IMS core network must support the XML rules as described in section 4.9.1 of 3GPP TS 24.604 [20].
 The UE must support the History-Info header for identification of diverting parties at the terminating side and of diverted-to parties at the originating side.
-At the terminating side, a History-Info entry must be used for the identification of the diverting party only if another History-Info entry exists that has assigned the next index in sequence and includes a cause value.
+At the terminating side, a History-Info entry must be used for the identification of the diverting party and that the call has been diverted only if another History-Info entry exists that has assigned the next index in sequence and includes a cause value in a cause-param SIP URI parameter as described in section 4.5.2.6.2 of 3GPP TS 24.604 [20].
 At the originating side only History-Info entries including a cause value must be used for presentation of the diverted-to party.